timothy-spencer/gcp-appengine-template/README.md

 The normal way that development for an app happens is:
   * You develop locally, pushing changes up to your own feature/fix branch in github.
-  * Once you have something that is tested and worthy of going out, you can PR it into the dev branch, where it will be automatically deployed to the dev version of the app in gcp and have it's tests run against it.
+  * Once you have something that is tested and worthy of going out, you can Pull Request (PR) it into the dev branch, where it will be automatically deployed to the dev version of the app in gcp and have it's tests run against it.
   * When you have your changes in a releasable form, your changes should be PR'ed into the staging branch, where they will be approved by another person, and then they will automatically be rolled out into the staging version of the app in GCP.